pragmint/open-practices/practices/clean-git-history.md

 Altering history on public or shared branches can create chaos for collaborative efforts.
 This potent capability should be reserved for necessary circumstances and executed with utmost caution to avoid negatively impacting the team's workflow.

 ### Learning Curve
 Adhering to a clean git history practice can be daunting for newcomers.
 Providing them with support and gradually introducing them to the conventions can foster a smoother integration into the team's processes.

 ### Tooling and Automation
 Dependence on tools for automating squashing or enforcing commit message standards can make processes more efficient but might also strip away some context from the history.
-It's important to leverage automation wisely to support, not supplant, meaningful history curation.
+It's important to leverage automation wisely.

-### Collaboration and Pull Requests
-The interplay between maintaining a clean history and managing pull requests requires careful strategy.
-Decisions on whether to clean up history before merging pull requests and how to address feedback can significantly impact the effectiveness of the team's workflow and the project's historical clarity.

 ## Introspective Questions